Practical Nursing (LPN) program (CA)

 *N = respondents (2/6) to the survey sent out 6 mos after Dec 17 graduation; May 18 graduation survey to be sent out Nov 18

-The Practical Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (formally the National League for Nursing Accrediting Commission, Inc.) and the Nevada State Board of Nursing.
+CSN's Practical Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) and approved by the Nevada State Board of Nursing.

 Practical Nursing (CA) Requirements

 Note: Qualified applicants are expected to meet all admission criteria and matriculating students are expected to meet all progression criteria, as well as these Essential Functions of Nursing Students.
 Students with documented need for accommodation are to meet with the Disability Resources Center.